christian-schw/spa-e-commerce-pokemon/README.md

-# spa-e-commerce-pokemon
+# SPA: E-Commerce-Shop Pokemon
-Single-Page Application: E-Commerce Website where you can browse, buy and collect Pokemon.
+Single-Page Application: E-Commerce Shop where you can browse, buy and collect Pokemon.